Ask yourself these questions to find the right continuing education course for you.

-The AOS features upcoming courses in both Orlando and Dallas, but if that is not convenient for you, consider a virtual livestream continuing education course.
+The AOS features upcoming courses in both spring and fall, but if that is not convenient for you, consider a virtual livestream continuing education course.
 This way you can invest in orthodontic courses without the hassle of leaving your home or practice.
 The Basic Comprehensive Straight Wire Orthodontic Course has a virtual experience to help dentists get the hands-on experience and didactic background they need to confidently treat patients.

 One of the best things about the online track is that you can rewind and go back to any lessons or challenging cases you want to review.
 It is a wonderful option for dentists who want the ability to interact with enthusiastic instructors, but need to do so from their homes.

 A continuing education course typically is most valuable when you can do a live hands-on course because you can interact with other colleagues who have similar interests and goals.
 The Basic Straight Wire Course offers five sessions featuring two full days of clinical didactic coursework and a half day of case reviews on prospective treatment cases.
 This ongoing CE course is beneficial because it is not a one-time CE course like many that are offered.
 Instead, founder Dr. Brad Williams and his team focus on long-term goals of safely and confidently treating Class I and II malocclusions.

 It is extremely beneficial to have a live instructor demonstrating orthodontic techniques like bands and bracketing teeth, showing the proper way to take orthodontic records, and understanding how to interpret orthodontic records like panoramic and cephalometric images.

 4. What type of instructor are you looking for?